Guides for video conferencing

 - The use of unsecured public Wi-Fi hotspots poses a cyber security risk and should be avoided.
 Sensitive data transmitted via these Wi-Fi networks may be intercepted and exploited by malicious actors.

-- Do not provide personal or financial information in emails, texts, or instant messages and do not respond to requests for this information.
+- Do not disclose sensitive, personal, or financial information in emails, texts, or instant messaging.

 Network for Learning (N4L)